Orange Line Brewery Guide: Craft Beer from Malden to Forest Hills

 - Best food stop: Faces Brewing (Malden) for a full meal, Night Shift Lovejoy for Detroit-style pizza, or Democracy Brewing for scratch pub fare downtown.

-- Best for history:Samuel Adams Jamaica Plain, the R&D brewery where the brand has lived since the late 1980s.
+- Best for history:Samuel Adams Jamaica Plain, the original Sam Adams site and today’s R&D brewery, in the historic Haffenreffer complex since 1988.

 - Best finish: Distraction in Roslindale Square — a worthy endpoint that rewards the commitment to riding the whole line.